Elaineyi1/Analysis_of_Major_Crime_Indicators/README.md

 # Analysis of Major Crime Indicator in Toronto

 ## Overview of Paper
 This paper analyzes the distribution of major crimes in Toronto over the past ten years.
-To be more specific, it discusses the distribution of different types of crimes, regions and times.No use of LLM
+To be more specific, it discusses the distribution of different types of crimes, regions and times.
+No usage of LLM in this paper.

 ## Structure
 There are three folders: